Are you up to date ?

 git clone and install ourself, to save the bookmarks and shares them automatically, it’s called Shaarli.

-There are easy to subscribe and forget.
-The emails are where I got tons of links.
+The emails are the source I got tons of links.
 I don’t spend the same time on every one of them, it would be too damn time consuming!

 Subscribing to some projects to read issues and PR and know where it’s going.